delphidabbler/pashi/README.md

 Change Log
 ----------

-The program's change log is recorded in `ChangeLog.txt` in the `Docs` directory of the GitHub project.
+The program's change log is recorded in `CHANGELOG.md` in the root directory of the GitHub project.
 The change log is not included in the program installation.

 License
 -------